devplanet-dp/firebase-video-upload/README.md

   end
 end
 ```
 If you need to upload a specific `ipa` file to testfilght, please remove `build` from lane and add `ipa("./fastlane/builds/ToDo.ipa”)`.
-This will upload specific `ipa` without builidng `ipa` file again.
+This will upload `ipa` inside the file path.

 Once fastlane completed the process, please go to App Store connect, you can see the build is availble in TestFlight.

 ![Imgur](https://i.imgur.com/prA5vJ9.png)

+You can add new tester to the app using the command `fastlane pilot add email@invite.com -g group-1,group-2`.
+There are many configurations you can find on [pilot](https://docs.fastlane.tools/actions/pilot).

 ## Fastlane deliver